Sauer 100: Technical

 The action has a very similar outer profile to the Remington 700 enabling it to accept standard Remington 700 pattern scope mounts.
 The trigger has one stage, with an adjustable weight between 1000 and 2000 grams (2.2 to 4.4 lbs).

 The bolt has 3 locking lugs and a 60 degree bolt throw.
-The lugs neither locks into the action or the barrel, but instead locks into a breech ring mounted between the barrel and action.
+The lugs neither locks into the action nor the barrel, but instead locks into a breech ring mounted between the barrel and action.
 The barrel is mounted to the receiver with action threads and is not a press fit like other Sauer models.
-The barrel can be delivered from factory with M15x1 muzzle threads, while M14x1 and 1/2"-28 threads are available by order).
+The barrel can be delivered from the factory with M15x1 muzzle threads, while M14x1 and 1/2"-28 threads are available by order).